alihussainzada/alihussainzada/README.md

 - 👀 I’m interested in Web application Security, and Learning.
 - 🌱 I’m currently learning NodeJS, PHP.
 - 💞️ I’m looking to collaborate on Finding Bugs on HackerOne programs.
-- 📫 How to reach me ...
+- 📫 How to reach me: you can email me, amir_shah@wearehackerone.com
-- ⚡ Fun fact: I never go outside, and never play and sport.
+- ⚡ Fun fact: I never go outside, and never play any sport.

 <!---
 alihussainzada/alihussainzada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.